nerdynerdnerdz/Guapcoin-MN-Install-2.3.0.1/README.md

 - The masternode that you started and that became 'ACTIVE' will after some time(1-2 hrs usually) will go to 'ENABLED'.
 Once it is 'ENABLED' that masternode will be in the mix to recieve masternode rewards.
 See the explorer for the current average amount of time it takes for masternodes to receive rewards once they are 'ENABLED' (see the Average Masternode Payment graph at https://guapexplorer.com/#/masternode).

+# Section 5.0 Fixes
+Version 2.3.0.1 is designed to resolve Masternode performance and stability issues, primarly memory and availibilty.
+Included in the update is the creation of a 2gb memory swap and cronjob which auto restarts the guapcoind deamon.
+Updates also include more active peers from the network.